fbpx

 Before commencing the procedure, we thoroughly disinfect the patient’s entire face.
 Next the patient receives anesthetic eye drops, his eyelids are immobilized throughout the procedure by retractors.
 All of this is completely painless.
 During the procedure, the patient is asked to look at a blinking light above him.

-Folding of the epithelium flap
+Exposure of the epithelium

-Protection of the eye following surgery
+Protection of the eye after surgery

-Protection of the eye following surgery
+Protection of the eye after surgery

 Important information